Big Zuu's Big Eats

 Big Zuu's Big Eats is a British comedy television series that premiered on 15 May 2020, on Dave.
 It stars rapper and grime artist Big Zuu, along with friends Tubsey and Hyder.
 In each episode they meet a celebrity and discuss memorable and favourite foods, following which the trio cook a meal for the celebrity.

+In May 2023, it was confirmed that the Big Zuu's Big Eats would return with a fourth series later in 2023; which premiered on 25 September 2023.

 Format

 The first series was filmed in autumn 2019, and saw Zuu, Tubsey and Hyder cook for comedians on tour, travelling the country in a branded food truck.
 In each episode, Zuu met with the comedian at a performing venue, and the two discussed food likes and dislikes.
 From this, Zuu would create a four-course menu - an amuse-bouche, followed by a three-course meal consisting of a starter, main course, and dessert.
 Footage of Zuu, Tubsey and Hyder shopping for ingredients - frequently favouring local businesses over national chains - would follow, interspersed with clips from the comedian's live performance.
 In the food truck, Zuu would demonstrate how to make the dishes discussed, with assistance from Tubsey and Hyder.
 The amuse-bouche would be served to the comedian shortly before they performed on stage that evening, or during a break in the show.
 After their show, the comedian and Zuu would sit down together at the venue for the three-course meal.

 The final two episodes of the first series consisted of Christmas specials featuring multiple guests, from the worlds of music and comedy, with Christmas-themed menus.
 Due to the impact of the Coronavirus pandemic on performing arts, series two and three saw the trio meeting up with a wider range of celebrities in a variety of locations.
 The format of a conversation about food, followed by shopping for ingredients, the cooking and the eating of the meal remained, though the 'filler' activities would vary - for example, Harry Redknapp is seen teaching Zuu how to play golf.